1

 State of Charge (SOC) Estimation

-SOC indicates how much usable energy remains in the battery.
-Because SOC cannot be directly measured, the BMS estimates SOC using:
+SOC indicates how much usable energy remains within the battery.
+Because SOC cannot be measured directly, the BMS estimates it using:

 - Voltage behavior